Manage VM Clusters

 -

 ECPUs enabled per VM: Specify the number of ECPU cores that you want to enable for the VM cluster.
-The minimum is 8 ECPU.
+The minimum value is zero.
+If you do not select zero ECPUs, then the minimum enabled ECPUs for each VM is eight.
 The maximum number of ECPUs is 200 per VM, or limited by the number of total ECPUs you have specified for the VM.
 The value you select must be a multiple of 4.
 You can open the reserve additional ECPU section to reserve additional ECPUs.
+The Total ECPUs enabled across VM Cluster field automatically updates as you make selections.

 -